Cocaine Addiction: Signs, Symptoms, and Treatment

 Contingency Management is a form of behavioral therapy with positive treatment outcomes.
 It provides you rewards if you remain substance-free.2

 Voucher or prize-based systems are used to reward you if you abstain from cocaine, other mood-altering substances, or partake in recovery-related behaviors.
-For example, if you have a drug-free urinalysis test, you may earn a voucher.
-After you earn a specific number of vouchers, you would be able to trade them in for a reward such as a gym membership, gift card to a restaurant, or movie tickets.2
+For example, if you have a drug-free urinalysis, you may earn a voucher.
+After you earn a specific number of vouchers, you can trade them in for a reward such as a gym membership, gift card to a restaurant, or movie tickets.2

 CM has been shown to be most effective in helping you achieve abstinence initially and has been useful for treatment retention and motivation.
 It serves as a motivation for you to not only stay abstinent but to reinforce new, positive, and healthy behaviors.2